Certora/Documentation/docs/user-guide/gaps.md

 The Prover deals with loops by unrolling them a constant number of times (see {ref}`--loop_iter`).
-Furthermore, it can add an assertion that the number of unrolls applies was sufficient to fully capture all of the loop's behavior, which is usually useful in loops that are known to have a constant number of iterations.
+Furthermore, it can add an assertion that the number of unrolled iterations was sufficient to fully capture all of the loop's behavior, which is usually useful in loops that are known to have a constant number of iterations.
 Otherwise, the user can opt-in to assume the unroll bound was sufficient